 - Roll out one of the thawed (if using frozen) puff pastry sheets on a lightly floured surface (or silicone baking mat) into a 28 cm / 11 inches square.
 Cut it into 4 equal squares.

-- Then, place about 1-2 tablespoons of filling in the center.
-Pay attention not to touch the edge with the filling.
+- Then, place about two tablespoons of filling in the center.
+Pay attention not to touching the edge with the filling.
+Leave about ½ inch / 1 cm around the border.

 - Fold one corner of the puff pastry over the filling to the opposite corner, creating a triangle.
 Press your finger around the edges to properly seal them then crimp with a fork.